TheSaminator/kriegsspiel-online/README.md

 Space battles are much like land battles, except in SPACE!

 Imperial Navy ships' main armaments are broadside cannon arrays.
-Their auxiliary armaments are things like torpedoes or the Cruiser's Nova Lance.
+Their auxiliary armaments are things like torpedoes or the Cruiser's Plasma Lance.
 Space Marine Corps ships are similar.
-Starfleet ships are different, using beam arrays to fire in a wide range.
+Star Fleet ships are different, using beam arrays to fire in a wide range.
+K.D.F. ships can cloak, or hide themselves from enemy ships.

 ## To Be Implemented